galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-wastewater/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-There are 0 lines in SRR12596165 dataset so 0 called variant
+There are 4 lines in SRR12596165 dataset so 4 called variants
 > > 2.
-15 variants
+20 variants
 > > 3.
 47 variants
 > >
 > {: .solution}